Leucippe and Clitophon: Alexandria

 When they reach the docks, Clitophon laments the fact that although he has the larger part of Leucippe's body, the sea has the more important, smaller part.
 So, not knowing what else to do, he kisses the wound of her neck, and later buries her body.
 Over the next six months Clitophon recovers from his physical wound, but continues to mourn for the emotional loss of Leucippe.

 One day he unexpectedly bumps into Clinias and they embrace one another.
 Clinias explains that after the shipwreck he was saved by some Sidonian merchants and returned to Tyre.
 There he discovered that Hippias had recently received a letter from Sostratus betrothing Leucippe to Clitophon.
 Hippias learned that Clitophon was in Alexandria, and Clinias agreed to go there and fetch the two lovebirds home.
 When Clitophon tells him what has happened to Leucippe, Clinias is aghast and suggests that he return immediately to Tyre.
 However, Satyrus tells Clinias that there is a rich young widow of Ephesus, Melite, who has been importuning Clitophon for four months to accompany her home.
 Clinias also urges the union, and reluctantly Clitophon agrees, on condition that he will not be her husband in deed until he reaches Ephesus.
 She invites him to a sumptuous meal and although they kiss each other pleasurably he refuses to spend the night with her, citing their earlier agreement.

 Clitophon boards a boat headed for Ephesus with Melite, Satyrus and Clinias, while Menelaus stays in Alexandria.
-Melite has hired a cabin on deck and when they are sleeping there she implores him to make love to her now, before they arrive in Ephesus.
-Clitophon maintains that they are travelling over Leucippe's grave and he cannot bear to make love on a marriage bed rocked by the waves.
+Melite has hired a cabin on deck and when they are sleeping there she implores him to have sex with her now, before they arrive in Ephesus.
+Clitophon maintains that they are travelling over Leucippe's grave and he cannot bear to have sex on a marriage bed rocked by the waves.
 Melite points out that Aphrodite herself was born from the sea foam, and around them are many positive portents, such as the 'yoke' where the yard and the mast join, like the yoke of marriage, and the curved sail like the belly of a pregnant woman.
 Clitophon reminds her of their agreement in Alexandria and holds her off for now.